do i need to seal zellige tiles?

 how do i take care of my zellige tiles?

-see our zellige installation & maintenance guides for more information.
+see our zellige material guidelines for more information.

 what type of finish should i expect with this collection?